 Oregon & Washington Background Checks since 1996

 Conducting a Background Check is both necessary and extremely risky when hiring a new employee.
-There are obvious things you need to know when considering a potential employee, including recurring absenteeism, employee turnover, claims of accidents in the workplace, theft and fraud, you will need to comply with applicable laws when obtaining a Background Check nationwide.
+There are obvious things you need to know when considering a potential employee, including recurring absenteeism, employee turnover, claims of accidents in the workplace, theft and fraud, you will need to comply with applicable laws when obtaining a Background Check globally.

 Pre-Employment Screening Regulations and Compliance